 A framework is often composed of a relevant list of categories.
 These categories are developed from initial research that should be a part of every new project.
 Focus your framework on an area that is relevant to possible solution directions for your problem.

 Turn the list of categories into a visual form so that it is easier for others to understand and opens up new areas of inquiry for the project.
 The spaces in and around the framework may lead to moments of insight for you and your team.

-Chris was a founding partner of gravitytank, an innovation firm that joined Salesforce in 2016.
-A former tenured professor at IIT's Institute of Design in Chicago and now an innovator-at-large.
+Chris was a founding partner of Gravitytank, an innovation firm that joined Salesforce in 2016.
+A former tenured professor at IIT's Institute of Design in Chicago, he is now an innovator-at-large.